Device Manager

 The Format option allows you to format CODEX Storage Media (such as the Transfer Drive) to create a volume ready to store data.

-The Format option is not required for CODEX Recording Media (such as Compact Drives or SXR Capture Drives).
+The Format option will not appear for CODEX Recording Media (such as Compact Drives or SXR Capture Drives).

 If a Transfer Drive is unformatted, it’s Volume Name will be <No Volume>.